Qasr al-Basha: Recent decades

 Funded by a German Development Bank (KfW) grant, the United Nations Development Programme (UNDP) converted Qasr al-Basha into a museum.
 After building new facilities for the girls school, restoration began under the supervision of the Palestinian Authority Department of Antiquities and Cultural Heritage.
 During the first phase of the project, workers landscaped the museum grounds, installed new doors, windows and gates, and restored the façade of the palace.
 In the second phase of the project, display cases were installed and exhibitions were held of Neolithic, Ancient Egyptian, Phoenician, Persian, Hellenistic, and Roman artifacts.
 The smaller building in front of the palace became a gateway to the museum.

 Qasr al-Basha was heavily damaged after Israeli bombardment attacks during the Israeli invasion of Gaza as of March 2024.
+The BBC reported that "IDF [said] it had no information about why the Pasha's Palace was targeted in the war".
 In 2024 a group of French researchers convened an enterprise to build an inventory of Palestinian artefacts, so that in the widespread destruction of cultural sites, an archive of some of them could remain.
 "As Israeli bombardments wipe Gaza off the map and our sense of powerlessness grows, what can we do as researchers?" asked Fabrice Virgili, Director of Research at CNRS (Centre National de la Recherche Scientifique).
+Following the ceasefire in late 2025, clearance of rubble began and recovery of remaining artifacts at the palace with support from the Centre for Cultural Heritage Preservation.
+A lack of building materials such as cement and mortar prevented repair work, and by December 2025, a total of 30 artifacts had been recovered out of the collection of 17,000.